Unmarried partners in US has tripled in 2 decades

 The report released this week says the number went from nearly 6 million in 1996 to 19.1 million in 2018.

-The report says unmarried partners are older, better educated, more likely to earn higher wages and more racially diverse than in the past.
+The report says unmarried partners are older, better educated, more likely to earn higher wages and more racially diverse than they were in the past.

 As a group, unmarried partners are still small compared to married partners, who numbered 127 million in 2018.

-The report used data from the Current Population Survey.
+The report used data from the bureau’s Current Population Survey program.